Emotions are…complicated

 Selected publications:

-Mitchell, W. J., Stasiak, J., Martinez, S. A., Cliver, K., Gregory, D. F., Reisman, S., Murty, V. P., & Helion, C. (preprint).
+Mitchell, W. J., Stasiak, J., Martinez, S. A., Cliver, K., Gregory, D. F., Reisman, S., Murty, V. P., & Helion, C. (in press).
 Emotion regulation strategy usage in a dynamic, high-intensity context.
+In press at Journal of Experimental Psychology: General.

 Stasiak, J. E., Mitchell, W. J., Reisman, S. S., Gregory, D. F., Murty, V. P., & Helion, C. (2023).
 Physiological arousal guides situational appraisals and metacognitive recall for naturalistic experiences.
 Neuropsychologia, 180, 108467.